gitee2github/docs/docs/en/docs/Installation/faqs.md

 ### Symptom

-During the installation of openEuler on an x86 PM in UEFI mode, the system stays at the "No bootable device" page and the installation cannot continue because  **secure boot**  is set to  **enabled**  \(by default, it is set to  **disabled**\), as shown in  [Figure 2](#fig115949762617).
+During the installation of openEuler on an x86 PM in UEFI mode, the system stays at the "No bootable device" page and the installation cannot continue because  **Secure Boot**  is set to  **Enabled**  \(by default, it is set to  **Disabled**\), as shown in  [Figure 2](#fig115949762617).

 **Figure  2**  Dialog box showing "No bootable device" <a name="fig115949762617"></a>
 ![](./figures/dialog-box-showing-no-bootable-device.png "dialog-box-showing-no-bootable-device")

 ### Possible Causes

-After  **secure boot**  is set to  **enabled**, the mainboard verifies the boot program and OS.
+After  **Secure Boot**  is set to  **Enabled**, the mainboard verifies the boot program and OS.
 If the boot program and OS are not signed using the corresponding private key, they cannot pass the authentication of the built-in public key on the mainboard.

 ### Solutions

-Access the BIOS, set  **secure boot**  to  **disabled**, and reinstall the openEuler.
+Access the BIOS, set  **Secure Boot**  to  **Disabled**, and reinstall the openEuler.

 1. During the system startup, press  **F11**  and enter the password  **Admin@9000**  to access the BIOS.